Corporate Immigration Policy: What to Include?

 Sponsorship costs

-To what extent will the organisation fund or contribute to the cost of the visa and/or sponsorship, where permitted by law?
+To what extent will the organisation fund or contribute to the cost of the visa?
 Will the worker have to contribute or pay for anything relating to their immigration application?
-An employer is legally required to pay for the cost of its sponsor licence and the immigration skills charge when issuing a certificate of sponsorship, whilst the employee may be asked to pay for the visa processing fees and any associated costs, plus the immigration health surcharge to allow them to access the NHS.
-Your policy should also address the cost of extending work visas should a migrant worker’s contract of employment be renewed.
+An employer is legally required to pay for sponsorship costs such as the cost of its sponsor licence and the immigration skills charge when issuing a certificate of sponsorship.
+Your policy should also address the who will cover the costs of extending work visas should a migrant worker’s contract of employment be renewed.

 Other costs